-Dairy/Beef: 4 charities from the South West alongside the AHDB are funding a PhD at Nottingham University to explore ways to minimise the use of antibiotics in calf management.
+Dairy/Beef health: Four charities from the South West and Essex alongside the AHDB are funding Bobby Hyde to undertake a PhD at the University of Nottingham to explore ways to minimise the use of antibiotics in calf management.
 The project commenced in October 2018.

-Please contact [email protected] if you would like to be involved in any of these activities, or suggest new funding or research areas.
+Please contact [email protected] if you would like to be involved in any of these activities, or suggest new funding or research area.